MP 12x8/4x3 / N38 - neodymium magnet

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in modern technologies – are used in HDD drives, electric motors, medical equipment and other advanced devices.
+- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: